Sameer-cruise/explore_california/README.md

 Welcome To Explore California

-Explore and find your tour!
+Explore webpage and find your tour!